 The last thing you need for a successful online rewards program launch is a plan in place to measure the program’s ROI as it runs.
 These strategies will help with determining program ROI:

-- Choose an online rewards program provider whose incentive technology comes with advanced, real-time reporting and analytics that you can view or export anytime.
+- Partner with an rewards program provider who offers advanced, real-time reporting and analytics.
 Reports ensure you have accurate and reliable data on activity within your program.

-- Report back to both participants and higher-ups to let them know exactly what the program helped the company accomplish.
+- Report back to both participants and higher-ups.
+Upper management should know exactly what the program helped the company accomplish.
 Not only will this validate reward program costs, it will be that much more of a motivating factor.

-- Update your goals and/or target participant audience according to the results you find in ROI analysis.
+- Update your goals and tactics according to your ROI analysis.
 In order for your rewards program to remain a unique, useful marketing tool, it has to remain agile and relevant to your unique objectives and needs.